Make sure you're on the latest version

 Import Marks from a CSV File

-3. Choose your CSV file.
-It should have columns for Name, Latitude, and Longitude at minimum.
+2. Choose CSV, then pick your CSV file.
+It needs columns for Name, Latitude, and Longitude at minimum.

 Column Header Flexibility